 a.
-A multidisciplinary comprehensive assessment lead by the applicant that identifies the waiver participant's preferences, strengths, needs, and ability to live safely in the community; and b. an approved person-centered service plan that was developed in conjunction with the applicant and their informal supporters that clearly identifies cultural influences, likes, dislikes, preferences, goals, objectives community engagement, work and educational goals, church/faith, physical activity and services in the amount and duration of the complexity of need.
+A multidisciplinary comprehensive assessment that identifies LOC, the waiver participant's preferences, strengths, needs, and ability to live safely in the community; and b. an approved person-centered service plan that includes cultural influences, likes, dislikes, preferences, goals, objectives community engagement, work and educational goals, church/faith, physical activity and services in the amount and duration of complexity of need.
 The services documented on the service plan must address the needs identified in the assessment.

 An annual, every 12 months, reassessment is required during the month of the original waiver entry date.
 The annual reassessment is called a Continued Need Review (CNR) assessment.
 The CAP Business system tracks all Continued Need Review and reassessments.
 The CAP IT system provides monthly alerts to CME or IAE, when applicable, of when annual reassessments are due.

 The annual service plan must be approved by the end of a month to have an effective date to start the first day of a given month.
-When all qualifying conditions are met, the annual service plan will have an effective period that will be consistent from year to prevent gaps in services provisions.
+When all qualifying conditions are met, the annual service plan will have an effective period that will be consistent from year to year to prevent gaps in services provisions.
 The service plan is effective for the first day of the month and expires one year later.